fractal-analytics-platform/fractal-tasks-template/DEVELOPERS_GUIDE.md

         executable="my_actual_task.py",
         meta_init={"cpus_per_task": 1, "mem": 4000},
         meta={"cpus_per_task": 2, "mem": 12000},
+        category="Segmentation",
+        tags=[
+            "Deep Learning",
+            "Convolutional Neural Network",
+            "Instance Segmentation",
+        ],
     ),
 ]
 ```

+6. Add task metadata
+To make sure that other Fractal users can find your task it's essential to fill the metadata in the `TASK_LIST`

+Allowed metadata are:

+* Category (Optional): The type of task implemented.
+Possible standard choices are "Segmentation," "Conversion," "Image Processing," and "Registration."
+* Modality (Optional): The type of data modality supported, for example, "HCS".
+* Tags (Optional): A free list of additional tags assigned to your data.

 Notes:

 * After adding a task, you should also update the manifest (see point 1/ above).